Taiwan’s Receipt Lottery: Get Virtual Receipts and Connect to your Bank Account

 4. Click on 「悠遊卡」.

-The screen will then display your winning receipts and allow you to print them and you can dance your way to your local convenience store or bank to collect your winnings (updated 2019/1/2 to refect that post offices no longer provide this service), or it will say something along the lines of “no winning receipts found”.
+The screen will then display your winning receipts and allow you to print them and you can dance your way to your local convenience store or bank to collect your winnings (updated 2019/1/2 to reflect that post offices no longer provide this service), or it will say something along the lines of “no winning receipts found”.

 Non Easycard Purchases and Mobile Phone Barcodes